Chandeshwar Prasad Narayan Singh: Zamindari

 Singh opposed the abolition of zamindari, along with Kameshwar Singh of Raj Darbhanga.

 Singh was the leader of the pro-establishment landed aristocracy.
 His speeches from the opposition bench against Restoration of the Bakasht Land Act and the Bihr Tenancy Act by the Congress Ministry during 1937-39 and Sri Krishna Sinha's forceful defence, though they added a memorable chapter in the province's legislative history, marked the division of the aristocracy into pro and anti-Congress factions.

 Retirement

 After retirement he became a director of the Reserve Bank of India and the IDBI Bank, and chairman of several companies.
 In 1977 he was honoured with a Padma Vibhushan for meritorious services rendered to the country.

 Singh's focus on the empowerment of women, both in his family and outside, was well known.
 He supported his daughter, Pratibha Singh, to become a multiple term member of the Rajya Sabha.
 He was responsible for his granddaughter, Ratna Singh (now Ratna Vira), who topped the CBSE board examination, joining the prestigious St. Stephen's College in Delhi, against opposition from other members of the family.
 Ratna Vira is a best-selling author and artist, and her first book, Daughter By Court Order, has received a lot of acclaim.

-C. P. N. Singh's family estates, that were a part of his Hindu Undivided Family, are the matter of a partition in the Patna civil court.
-The women of the family as supported by the Supreme Court of India order, among others, have asserted their rights in Singh's HUF.
-Shri Prashant Singh, his descendent, lives in Parsagarh House in Lucknow.

-His grandson, Ashok Harshwardhan, and great grandson, Aradhya Harshwardhan, are involved in various social welfare programs in their ancestral village, Sursand.